JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/partials_amplitudes_in_3d.png", "A 3D visualization of the modulation index's influence on FM spectrum.
 The larger the modulation index the wider the spectrum.
 A single partial's magnitude follows a Bessel function of the first kind corresponding to its index" %}
 _Figure {% increment figureId20250301  %}.
 FM partials' amplitudes for various values of the modulation index.
 For a particular value of $I$, partials' amplitudes are represented by the cross-section of the plot along the partial index axis.
 After [Pluta2019]._

 How to read this plot?
-Say you want to see how the spectrum will look for a particular value of $I$, for example, 10.
+Say you want to see how the spectrum looks for a particular value of $I$, for example, 10.
 Then, find 10 on the $I$ axis on the right and mentally cross-sect the 3-dimensional spectrum along the partials’ axis.
 This cross-section is your sound’s magnitude spectrum at the modulation index 10.

 You can see what I mean on the figure below.